 Outside the EEA, more and more countries are adopting stricter rules on cross-border data transfers, including the obligations to obtain consent, ensure contractual safeguards and to follow data localization requirements.

-Transparency of personal data processing is one of the GDPR’s key principles and this principle applies in full to any AI technologies that process such data.
+Transparency of personal data processing is one of the GDPR’s key principles, and this principle applies in full to any AI technologies that process such data.
 Achieving the required level of transparency can be a challenge with AI, thanks to its highly technical and complex nature, making it difficult to understand how data is processed through the system.
-In addition, personal data is processed in AI systems in two ways: data serves as input (e.g. to learn), and the AI system produces data as an output.
+In addition, personal data is processed in AI systems in two ways: Data serves as an input (e.g. to learn), and the AI system produces data as an output.
 Some AI systems then use that output data to make automated decisions in individual cases (such as in evaluations of creditworthiness).
-This may trigger additional GDPR requirements around automated decision making; moreover, it requires users of an AI system to be mindful of the different ways the AI system can process personal data.
+This may trigger additional GDPR requirements around automated decision-making; moreover, it requires users of an AI system to be mindful of the different ways the AI system can process personal data.